Who am I?

 memory allocation information is provided to the SKB which then

 gets a global view and can provide feedback to all running instances

 in the system.

-We are currently basing our research on the
+We based our research on the

 a research Java Virtual machine developed at Oracle Labs and